 Article 19 of the Company's articles of incorporation stipulates that when directors perform their duties in the Company, regardless of the Company's operating profit or loss, the Company shall pay remuneration to the directors.
 The board shall determine the remuneration according to the industry level and negotiated according to the value of their participation in the Company's operations and contribution.
-Article 30 of the Company's articles of association provides that the director's remuneration shall be determined at a rate of no more than 1% when profits are made in the current year and refer to the results of director's performance evaluation as the basis for individual remuneration.
-The amount of director's remuneration shall be submitted to the general meeting of shareholders after the resolution of the board of directors is passed.
+Article 30 of the Company's articles of association provides that the director's remuneration shall be determined at a rate of no more than 1% when profits are made in the current year and refer to the results of director's remuneration shall be submitted to the general meeting of shareholders after the resolution of the board of directors is passed.